Using Macros

 After inserting “Field #2” into the document and clicking Populate, the value for “Field #2” becomes: John Smith lives at 123 Main St.

-Finally, when you update a field name, the add-in searches for existing macro references in the current template.
+Note: When you update a field name, the add-in searches for existing macro references in the current template.
 If any are found, they are updated to reference the new field name.

 Did this answer your question?